Lucbm99/Site-Kalejados/README.md

-Site made in Wordpress for an NGO called Kalejados, which performs various bike tours and charity events.
+Site made in WordPress for an NGO called Kalejados, which performs various bike tours and charity events.